Bio-Prime/documentation/docs/index.md

 ![addprimers1](./addprimers1.png)

-The system offers you to add one or two new or old primers at the same time.
-If you simply want to upload a file you can do so by clicking on the "CSV" option and uploading the document on to the database.
+The system offers you to add one or two (forward and reverse) primers at the same time.
+You also have the option to put in old primers from the existing data base.
+If you want to upload a file to the database you can do so by clicking on the "CSV" option and choosing your document to upload.

 ![addprimer](./addprimer.png)

+When adding a new primer, the user has to put in the obligatory data (tagged with a * symbol) before the system lets you access the next page.
+This is a summary:

 | Required Data | Optional Data |
 |-------|-------|